ndbroadbent/ndbroadbent.github.io/content/posts/2010-10-29-more-git-shortcuts-filepaths-in-bash-variables.md

 wordpress_url: http://nathanf77.wordpress.com/?p=192
 ---

-I like my shortcuts for git (ie. 'gst' for 'git status', 'gca' for 'git commit -a -m', etc.)
+I like my shortcuts for `git` (ie. `gst` for `git status`, `gca` for `git commit -a -m`, etc.)
-But I wanted more, so I thought it would be nice if I could somehow create 'shortcuts' to the filepaths of modified files whenever I run 'git status'.
+But I wanted more, so I thought it would be nice if I could somehow create 'shortcuts' to the filepaths of modified files whenever I run `git status`.
 I created a function to export the paths of each modified file into numbered environment variables, and it has really sped up my workflow.

 You will need to configure git if you want to have colorized output: